uakfdotb/ghostpp/readme.txt

 6. yum install mysql-devel

 You'll need Boost version 1.38.0 (or potentially any newer versions).
-If your package manager has this version avilable please use it instead of installing it manually.
+If your package manager has this version available please use it instead of installing it manually.
 To install Boost manually:

 7. Download and extract Boost 1.38.0 from http://www.boost.org/